Jabari11/andapp_labwalker/README.md

 ### Version

+**Beta 2**

+Speed optimisation to reach Sanic Speed (not always but lot better).
+Fixed multiple improper checks (all of them should be fixed now).

 **Beta 1**

 This version is a reworked and massively stripped version of my other (old) macro [FFRK macro Keeper](https://github.com/LosBaguettor/ffrkmacrokeeper).